 Talk Privately to a Psychologist

-Dr. Heather Johnson is a Licensed Clinical Psychologist (PSY27023) practicing in the Scripps Ranch area of San Diego.
+Dr. Heather Johnson is a Licensed Clinical Psychologist (PSY27023) practicing in the San Diego.
 She has over 15 years of experience working with individual adults and adolescents.
 She also coordinates cutting-edge research studies on Post-Traumatic Stress Disorder (PTSD).
 She has extensive training and experience with the military population, including active duty, veterans, and dependents.

 Dr. Johnson completed her Honor's Bachelor's Degree in Psychology at the Oregon State University Honors College in Corvallis, Oregon.
-She completed her Master's of Arts Degree in Counseling Psychology at Pacific University in Forest Grove, Oregon.
-She completed her Master's of Science Degree in Psychology and Dual Clinical and Industrial-Organizational Psychology Doctoral Degree from Alliant International University in San Diego, California.
+She completed her Master's of Arts Degree in Counseling Psychology at Pacific University in Oregon.
+She completed her Master's of Science Degree in Psychology and Dual Clinical and Industrial-Organizational Psychology PhD from Alliant International University in San Diego, California.